opencollective/documentation/collectives/connectedcollectives.md

 # Connected Collectives

 {% hint style="info" %}
 Creating connected collectives is [a manual process](../internal/queries/connectedcollective-queries.md) at the moment.
-If you want to do it, please send an email to [support@opencollective.com](mailto:support@opencollective.com) describing what you'd like.
+If you want to do it, please contact us at [https://opencollective.com/support](https://opencollective.com/support) describing what you'd like.
 {% endhint %}

 Connected collectives are a way to display the different collectives or local projects that came out of your main initiative.
 Collectives are not strongly tied together: